 Hydraulic oil and more

-Of course, technicians working in equipment shops or from field-service trucks are at risk for high-pressure-injection injuries from more sources than mobile hydraulic systems.
+Of course, technicians working in equipment shops or from field-service trucks are at risk for hydraulic injection injuries from more sources than mobile hydraulic systems.
 For instance, common-rail fuel systems in today’s machines operate at pressures exceeding 30,000 psi, and high-pressure paint guns and pressure washers with detergents are routinely used for equipment maintenance.

 “But don’t be misled,” says McLaren.
 “Injection can occur at pressures as low as 100 psi.
 It’s all about how and where the injury is sustained.
 And there currently is no hand protection available to prevent an oil-injection injury—that is, nothing you could wear and still be able to work.”